jajclement/hotSSDS/README.md

 * Peak normalization
 * Saturation curve

-In detail, the pipeline is composed of 25 processes :
+In details, the pipeline is composed of 25 processes :
 * PROCESS 1 : check_design (check input design file)
 * PROCESS 2 : makeScreenConfigFile (make configuration file for fastqscreen)
 * PROCESS 3 : trimming (use trimmomatic or trim-galore to quality trim, remove adapters and hard trim sequences)